Sergipe-Alagoas Basin: The Basement

 Proterozoic (possibly Cambrian) in origin.
 Sub-basin Sergipe is composed of metamorphic rocks.
 Metasediments also occur, possibly of Cambrian origin.
 Sub-basin Alagoas is composed by granitic rocks from the Pernambuco-Alagoas Massif.

 Estância Formation

 Cambrian in origin.
 Composed by red sandstones and siltstones with mica schists and conglomerate lenses.
-The depositional environment is thought to had been braided and meandering fluvial system.
+The depositional environment is thought to have been braided and meandering fluvial system.

 The formation was named after the town of Estância in southern Sergipe.

 Batinga Formation

 Late Carboniferous to Early Permian in origin.
 The siliciclastic rocks which compose the formation where formed under a glacio-marine environment.

 It is divided into 3 member: The Mulungu, Atalaia and Boaciaca members.
 The Mulungu Member is represented by conglomerates and diamictites, the Atalaia Member consists of immature coarse-grained sandstones and the Boacica Member is composed by laminated siltstones, sandstones and conglomerates deposited by deltaic fans.

 The formation was named after he village of Batinga in the northwestern part of the Sergipe Sub-basin.